darrellsuggs/darrell.thoughts/_posts/2025-07-20-m0001-married-moments-whack-a-mole.md

 group: Life and Relationships
 ---

-Daily life as a never ending game of whack-a-mole.
+Life is a never ending game of whack-a-mole.

 My wife and I discuss this frequently.